Oxford Forum

 None of the people who wish me to believe that it would be in my interests to stop putting people off by expressing myself realistically have helped me by coming to work here or by giving me money, or by encouraging anyone else to do either of those things.

-I spent several decades without complaining, so as not to put people off eventually giving me some reward for the work which I was able to produce by great effort in disadvantaged circumstances.
+I spent several decades without complaining, so as not to put people off from eventually giving me some reward for the work which I was able to produce by great effort in disadvantaged circumstances.
 Nothing ever came of this, at least nothing positive.
 There was a considerable amount of gratuitous misinterpretation and obstruction, not to say slander and persecution.

 Celia Green